SimonProper/deal-findr/README.md

 # deal-findr

-A service for tracking prices across the web
+A service for tracking prices across the web.